 The Judson Manor retirement community in University Circle is playing an integral part in the national priority of improving the quality and reducing the cost of healthcare by becoming the second experimental community in the Case Connection Zone.
 This latest deployment of high-bandwidth gigabit network fiber to the home enables Judson residents to videoconference with their primary care physician from their homes for routine care, follow-up care and chronic disease management.
 It is anticipated that this experiment will save senior citizens the time and effort of leaving their residence, while reducing the costs associated with office, emergency room and hospital visits for both patients and the healthcare industry.
 ITS played a key role in the implementation by designing the videoconference infrastructure, securing the equipment and overseeing its installation.

 Continued improvements to MediaVision, the university's onsite digital production group, make it possible for the mission of the university to be shared with the world.
-Updates incude a full-service, industry-standard control room with multi-viewer video monitoring of up to 128 video sources at eight locations, enabling remote broadcasts to occur; a permanent audio console for studio and remote production; and a connection to the global VYVX Broadcast Fiber Services Network.
+Updates include a full-service, industry-standard control room with multi-viewer video monitoring of up to 128 video sources at eight locations, enabling remote broadcasts to occur; a permanent audio console for studio and remote production; and a connection to the global VYVX Broadcast Fiber Services Network.
 These improvements enable MediaVision to capture video of noteworthy campus experts and events, create industry-standard quality productions and, with VYVX, share them with media outlets throughout the world.

 The School of Medicine is known for its impressive curriculum and accomplished graduates.
 It's fitting that the technology supporting its recruitment efforts be on par.
 To eliminate the need for duplicate data entry between the school's recruitment software, AMCAS, and the university's enterprise Student Information System (SIS), ITS created an interface that saves staff time and ensures that students get their financial aid packages in a timely manner.

 CWRU participates in scientific research activities that require compliance with the Federal Information Security Management Act of 2002 (FISMA), a law that ensures research organizations institute appropriate controls to protect the data gathered on individuals who volunteer to be part of scientific research.
-This year, ITS played a major role in creating a FISMA-complaint research environment that enables CWRU to accomplish its assigned research mission, protect its assets, fulfill its legal and contractual responsibilities, maintain its day-to-day research functions, and protect the privacy and safety of individuals who volunteer.
+This year, ITS played a major role in creating a FISMA-compliant research environment that enables CWRU to accomplish its assigned research mission, protect its assets, fulfill its legal and contractual responsibilities, maintain its day-to-day research functions, and protect the privacy and safety of individuals who volunteer.
 With a FISMA-compliant research data storage environment, CWRU can maintain its reputation as a world-class research institution and continue to obtain research funding needed to make making important discoveries.

 Faculty rely on the availability of technology in the classroom to meet course objectives and help create a conducive learning environment for students.
 ITS makes continual investments into its Technology Enhanced Classrooms program by upgrading the classrooms' computers, lectern controls and peripheral equipment.
-This year, significant improvements were made to three widely used, auditorium-style classrooms to accomodate the learning needs of even more students.
+This year, significant improvements were made to three widely used, auditorium-style classrooms to accommodate the learning needs of even more students.

 With HPC, university students, staff, faculty and alumni perform highly advanced research computation.
 This year, ITS refreshed the computation nodes of the HPC system with 36 new servers.
 The continual progression of the system saves time and expands possibilities for current users, while improving the stature of CWRU among other research universities.